theawesomeyopro1/illogical-impluse-tweaks/README.md

 ## 🛠️ Installation

 Copy the code snippets into the matching files, and use the border-editing script to change colours.
 (I will make an install script for this later)
-Check the border editing script to edit borders, etc.
+Check the border editing script in the app folder to edit borders, etc.

 ---